RolnickLab/ami-ml/research/class_masking/README.md

-## Class Pruning
+## Class Masking
-This repository contains code for pruning a pre-trained model to only classify a subset of classes.
+This repository contains code for masking a pre-trained model to only classify a subset of classes.
-For example, if you have a model that classifies 1000 classes, but you only want to classify 10 of them, you can use this code to prune the model to only classify those 10 classes.
+For example, if you have a model that classifies 1000 classes, but you only want to classify 10 of them, you can use this code to mask the output layer to only classify those 10 classes.

-As a use case, the Panama model is pruned to only classify the Barro Colorado Island (BCI) species.
+As a use case, the Panama model is masked to only classify the Barro Colorado Island (BCI) species.

 ### Species of Interest
 The python notebook `modifications_for_bci_classifier.ipynb` contains code to process a checklist and save the species of interest to a pickle file.
 Upon reading, the pickle should be a list of species names and the model will restrict predictions to only these species.
 An example is below: